x-systems/phlex-data/docs/references.rst

 .. note:: as of 1.3.4 count's field defaults to `*` - no need to specify explicitly.

-hasMany / refLink / refModel
+hasMany / createTheirModelLinked / refModel
 ============================

-.. php:method:: refLink($link)
+.. php:method:: createTheirModelLinked($link)

-Normally ref() will return a usable model back to you, however if you use refLink then the conditioning will be done differently. refLink is useful when defining sub-queries::
+Normally getTheirEntity() will return a usable model back to you, however if you use createTheirModelLinked then the conditioning will be done differently. createTheirModelLinked is useful when defining sub-queries::

     $m = new Model_User($db_array_cache, 'user');
     $m->hasMany('Orders', ['model' => [Model_Order::class]]);
     $m->addCondition('is_vip', true);

-    $sum = $m->refLink('Orders')->action('fx0', ['sum', 'amount']);
+    $sum = $m->createTheirModelLinked('Orders')->action('fx0', ['sum', 'amount']);
     $m->addExpression('sum_amount')->set($sum);

-The refLink would define a condition on a query like this:
+The createTheirModelLinked would define a condition on a query like this:

 .. code-block:: sql